 Aging populations present a growing challenge for governments, families, and health service providers.
-Through original analysis as well as synthesis and dissemination of research by others, PRB raises awareness of issues related to population aging and explains implications for decisionmakers.Learn More
+Through original analysis and dissemination of research by others, PRB raises awareness of issues related to population aging and explains implications for decisionmakers.Learn More

 PRB analyzes and synthesizes a broad array of demographic data and research to help child advocates and decisionmakers understand key trends in child and family well-being and their implications.